IronShield-Tech/IronShield/HIRING.md

 ## What You’ll Actually Do

 - Write **Rust** targeting `wasm32-unknown-unknown` for edge deployment via Cloudflare Workers.
-- Build adaptive **proof-of-work** systems that escalate based on client behavior.
+- Build adaptive **proof-of-work** systems that escalate based on browser fingerprinting.
 - Create **scraper poison mazes** that confuse and corrupt LLMs.
-- Design **edge-native defenses** that throttle malicious traffic before it hits origin.
+- Design **edge-native defenses** that throttle malicious traffic before it hits origin sites we are protecting.
 - Work independently on unsolved problems—fast.

 ---